yalcindo/shippingApp/README.md

 ### Live site: [shippingdojo.herokuapp.com](http://shippingdojo.herokuapp.com)

 ### Description:
 ShippingDojo is a crowdsourcing shipping application.
+It matches messengers and couriers with people who want to send a cargo anywhere in the USA.

 ### Client-Side